bsalha1/Printer/README.md

 # Printer
 This is a plugin for Minecraft that aids in building, as it gives the player creative mode and charges them for each block they place.
 All exploits are patched as well.

+## Building
+To build Printer, execute `mvn -Dmaven.repo.local=./.m2/repo clean install`.
+We specify a local repository since remote repositories may break and in that case we still want to be able to build Printer.

 ## Permissions
 - /printer on: printer.on
 - /printer off: printer.off